Luis Perdomo (baseball, born 1993): Chiba Lotte Marines

 On January 13, 2023, Perdomo signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
 The contract came with a $1.3 million guarantee and incentives that can boost the total to $1.8 million.
+In 53 appearances for the Lotte, he registered a 2.13 ERA with 41 strikeouts across 50 2/3 innings of work.
+Perdomo became a free agent following the season.